 - Get college credit for your gap semester – HMI Gap provides the foundation for rigorous intellectual engagement combined with hands-on experience in the conservation industry.
-Some students are able to work with their college or university to design an independent study or internship credit option while taking HMI Gap.
-Our lead instructors all have a graduate degree and are able to work individually with students to design a credit-option that fits their specific needs.
+Some students are able to work with their college or university to design an independent study or internship credit option while taking an HMI Gap course.
+Our lead instructors all have graduate degrees and are able to work individually with students to design a credit-option that fits their specific needs.
 In addition, we offer college credit through Western State Colorado University.

 - Apply for scholarships or grants – Increasingly, funders are recognizing the value that a gap experience can add to a student’s education.
 Here are some scholarship and grant resources:

-- Upon acceptance to the HMI Gap, students are asked to pay a non-refundable deposit of 10% of tuition owed, unless otherwise noted in a financial aid award, and return a signed Enrollment Agreement.
+- Upon acceptance to an HMI Gap semester, students are asked to pay a non-refundable deposit of $1,500 of tuition owed, unless otherwise noted in a financial aid award, and return a signed Enrollment Agreement.
 This deposit is applied to the cost of tuition.

 - Each program has designated start and end locations.
 Students are responsible for all costs associated with arriving at this location at the beginning of the program and departing from this location at the end of the program, including all international flights.

 - Group camping equipment such as stoves and tents are provided by HMI.
 Upon acceptance, students will receive a list of required clothing and equipment.
 We also provide suggestions for affordable purchase of quality gear from retailers around the country.
-In addition, many items are also available for rental from HMI.
+In addition, many items may be available for rent from HMI.